 The initial list of respondents is collected by the survey coordinators in each country within the WBG: different operational task teams provide names and contacts of their stakeholders and project counterparts, and communications and engagement teams also contribute names to the list.
 In addition, as part of its TOR, the local company is also asked to contribute up to 20% of contacts of potential respondents, mainly outside of the government, to the Bank’s stakeholder database.

-The name collection process is guided by a standardized sample composition, where each stakeholder group is assigned a recommended proportion.
-The standardized sample composition was created with a goal of obtaining balanced samples that would allow to capture not only the views of the WBG’s traditional counterparts—government officials (national, regional, or local) and employees of state-owned enterprises, but also views of the private sector, nongovernment organizations, religious and youth groups, members of the academia, media, and of other organizations working in development in various regions of the country.
+The collection process is guided by a standardized sample composition, where each stakeholder group is assigned a recommended proportion.
+The standardized sample composition was created to obtain balanced samples that would allow capturing not only the views of the WBG’s traditional counterparts—government officials (national, regional, or local) and employees of state-owned enterprises, but also views of the private sector, non-government organizations, religious and youth groups, members of the academia, media, and other organizations working in development in various regions of the country.
 The final list of potential stakeholders can have anywhere between 300-1,000 names, depending on each country’s program size.

 While the proportions outlined in the standardized sample are recommended, there may be natural variability in each country’s pool of stakeholders, and the final samples may vary slightly from country to country, with different groups having larger or smaller shares, depending on the program and engagement on the ground.